Birdwatching at Booderee

 Young boobooks are almost entirely white below with conspicuous dark brown facial discs.

-You are most likely to hear rather than see the boobook.
 If you are camping at Booderee, boobooks can be heard in any of the park’s campsite areas.

 Sometimes known as the mopoke, it is the smallest and most common owl in Australia.